CodeReaper/powercast-data/README.md

 ]
 ```

-### Energy Charges - FIXME
+### Energy Charges

 #### Consume data points for a specific zone

-_Note that only DK is available_
+_Note that only DK zones are available_

-Begin here to load all data using the API:
+All data for a zone is available on a single endpoint:

 ```sh
 curl -v https://codereaper.github.io/powercast-data/api/energy-charges/<zone>.json